daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### Screen reader users must be able to navigate confidently between internal hyperlinks.
+#### Screen reader users must be able to navigate confidently between internal hyperlinks

 When navigating to another place in the content (for example when using the table of contents, reading a footnote or following an internal